Ad Creative and UGC Production System

 Creative Tagging and Performance Reading: Tell Whether the Angle Won or the Execution Won

-This lesson helps you: Build a tagging system that maps performance back to angle, hook, creator, and scenario variables.
+This lesson helps you: Build a creative tag readout sheet that maps performance back to angle, hook, proof, creator, platform, and page handoff so the winning variable is clear.

 Best after "Shooting Plan and Asset Variation Map: Capture More Testable Variants in One Shoot".
 Then continue with "Creative Fatigue, Refresh, and Reuse: Keep Winning Ideas Alive Longer".